-For example, our independently developed product candidates currently in ongoing clinical evaluation include Allovectin-7°, for which we announced the initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our pandemic influenza vaccine, for which we initiated Phase 1 clinical testing in 2007.
-We may not be able to enroll sufficient patients in a timely manner in our Allovectin-7° trial and may not meet the primary endpoint of the trial as specified in our Special Protocol Assessment.
+For example, our independently developed product candidates currently in ongoing clinical evaluation include Allovectin- \mathcal{P} , for which we announced the initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our pandemic influenza vaccine, for which we initiated Phase 1 clinical trial testing in 2007 and recently completed its patient enrollment and announced preliminary data.
+We may not be able to enroll sufficient patients in a timely manner and we may not meet the primary endpoint of the Allovectin-7[®] trial for which a Special Protocol Assessment agreement is in place with the FDA.
 We may not conduct additional CMV vaccine trials, leading transplant centers may not participate or sufficiently enroll patients in our trials, and our CMV vaccine may not elicit sufficient immune responses in humans.
-We may not conduct additional pandemic influenza trials, and the influenza program may not demonstrate sufficient safety and efficacy to support further product development.
+We may not conduct additional pandemic influenza trials, and the influenza program may not demonstrate sufficient efficacy to support further product development.

 Additionally, we are in early stages of development with other product candidates.
 These product candidates will require significant costs to advance through the development stages.
 If such product candidates are advanced through clinical trials, the results of such trials may not support approval by the FDA or comparable foreign agencies.
-Even if approved, our products may not be commercially successful.
+Even if approved, our products may not be commercially successful, particularly if they do not gain market acceptance among physicians, patients, healthcare payers and relevant medical communities.
 If we fail to develop and commercialize our products, we may be forced to curtail or cease operations.

-Our revenues partially depend on the development and commercialization of products in collaboration with others to whom we have licensed our technologies or on whom we rely to support our development and commercialization efforts.
+() Our revenues partially depend on the development and commercialization of products in collaboration with others to whom we have licensed our technologies or on whom we rely to support our development and commercialization efforts.
 If our collaborators or licensees are not successful or cease to support our development and commercialization efforts, or if we are unable to find collaborators or licensees in the future, we may not be able to derive revenues from these arrangements or may be forced to curtail our development and commercialization of certain products.

 We have licensed, and may continue to license, our technologies to corporate collaborators and licensees for the research, development and commercialization of specified product candidates.
 Our revenues partially depend upon the performance by these collaborators and licensees of their responsibilities under these arrangements.
-In addition, we have entered into a research and development agreement with AnGes, pursuant to which we rely on AnGes to fund the Phase 3 clinical trial of our cancer immunotherapeutic, Allovectin-7®, through cash payments and equity investments.
+In addition, we have entered into a research and development agreement with AnGes, pursuant to which we rely on AnGes to fund the Phase 3 clinical trial of our cancer immunotherapeutic, Allovectin-7[®], through cash payments and equity investments.